ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

         [Link] private CropSequenceEnforcer cropSequenceEnforcer;

-We do not introduce any changes to the subsequent secion in the manager script that define the variables exposed in the ``Parameters`` tab.
+We do not introduce any changes to the subsequent secion in the manager script that defines the variables exposed in the ``Parameters`` tab.
-Instead, below that code section, let us define for pure convenience a private variable that identifies the current crop name in lowercase  (which will save us from repeatedly typing the same code).
+Instead, directly below that code section, let us define for pure convenience a private variable that identifies the current crop name in lowercase  (which will save us from repeatedly typing the same code).

 .. code-block:: csharp